canonical/tmate-ssh-server-operator/docs/tutorial/getting-started.md

 ## Requirements

-To deploy a tmate-ssh-server charm, you will need a Juju controller bootstrapped with any machine controller type.
+To deploy a tmate SSH server charm, you will need a Juju controller bootstrapped with any machine controller type.
 To see how to bootstrap your Juju installation with LXD, please refer to the documentation on LXD [installation](https://juju.is/docs/juju/lxd).